TuVPN Review 2020

 In this TuVPN review, I tested its different aspects like pricing, speed, customer support, logging policy, jurisdiction, compatibility, Netflix and torrenting support in detail.

 You may visit more VPN reviews for an overview of the leading providers in the market.

-TuVPN is one of the few VPNs that offers two kinds of packages: one for share IPs, and the other for dedicated IPs.
+TuVPN is one of the few VPNs that offers two kinds of packages: one for shared IPs, and the other for dedicated IPs.
 The packages are divided by the number of months of subscription you want.
 These are: